BIDMCDigitalPsychiatry/LAMP-platform/docs/faq.md

 ### Is mindLAMP 2 available in other languages?

 The mindLAMP app currently supports Hindi and Spanish.
-Stay in the loop about future plans by checking out  [What's New in the LAMP Platform?](What's_New_in_the_LAMP_Platform.md) ﻿